davidayalas/aws-url-redirector/README.md

 # Endpoints (cloudfront behaviors)

 * **/{whatever}** > it will search for {whatever} and the host requested into the CSV
     * first search is into simple rules csv.
-If not found, it maps query against regexp file.
+If not found, it maps query against regexp file (default cache 300000 millis / 5 minutes).
+You can setup it in setup.demo.json.
-    * regexp file is "cached" to avoid continuous S3Select queries.
-You can refresh it sending a POST request to your cloudfront endpoint withyour x-api-key
     * if a path is found, a 301 redirect is returned.
 If not, 404.
 * **/invalidate/** --> POST.
 It will generate a invalidation request.
 Params
     * x-api-key: defined in setup.demo.json